 They say moving home is one of the most stressful things you’ll ever do.
 We also know it significantly changes our mindset, and with it, spending habits.
-Georgia, a member of our Propagation Hub, kept a diary of her recent home moving experience.
+A member of our Propagation Hub, kept a diary of her recent home moving experience.
 Here she shares her story, thoughts and feelings as she packs up and moves… a mile across town.

 April 2nd 2018: I start my new job (Cogent!).
 In ten days time, my partner starts his.
 We can now officially apply for a mortgage!